Israel, Hamas clash over Gaza, then truce reached

 Israel seized Gaza in a 1967 and pulled out its troops in 2005.
 Since Hamas took over two years later, Israel has maintained a security blockade, along with Egypt, that has reduced Gaza’s economy to what the World Bank calls a collapse.

-Netanyahu’s visit to Washington, after Trump said it was time to recognise Israel’s sovereignty over the Golan Heights, an area it captured from Syria in the 1967 Middle East war, was seen at home as a bid to boost the right-wing Likud leader’s chances of a fifth term.
+Netanyahu’s visit to Washington, after Trump said it was time to recognise Israel’s sovereignty over the Golan Heights, captured from Syria in the 1967 Middle East war, was seen at home as a bid to boost the right-wing Likud leader’s chances of a fifth term.

 At their White House meeting, Trump signed a declaration codifying U.S. recognition of Israel’s hold on the strategic plateau, a dramatic shift from decades of U.S. policy.
 Syria called the move “a blatant attack” on its sovereignty and territorial integrity.